-Please contact Tricia Heaton who will be happy to guide you through the admissions process and arrange a personal visit to the school, to meet the Headmaster and boarding staff.
+Please contact our Admissions team who will be happy to guide you through the admissions process and arrange a personal visit to the school, to meet the Headmaster and boarding staff.

 Entry at 12+, 13+, 14+ and 16